Goals

 Should I eat more carbs if I want better performance

 Often yes.
 Many active people are not low-carb by principle.
 They are low-carb by accident.
+If the session matters, carbs should usually be present before or after it, not saved for later.

 Can I improve performance and lose fat at the same time